losrobbos/d04-b-snippets/3-react/README.md

 - Live-Server
 - the Webpack dev server

+You use the dev server ONLY (!) during local development.
+The Dev Server starts your app, but does not optimize it for release.

+Once you are satisfied and reached a state that is worth RELEASING, you will BUILD the web project (=optimize the assets) and deploy the optimized BUILD.

 ### CRA => Create-React-App

 An NPM package which will create a react project using the bundler "Webpack".
 It will already setup a boilerplate for your project and a pre-configured "build process".